-Renewable Energy Credits(RECs)
+Renewable Energy Credits (RECs)

 AMP views RECs as a government incentive.
-This perspective states that RECs do not arise as a result of the physical attributes of the property, but rather are a paper product from a government program (similar to tax incentives) created to promote the construction of renewable energy facilities.
-As such, AMP accounts for its RECs as compensation to the owner/operator for the additional costs associated with a renewable project(green power facility).
+This perspective states that RECs do not arise because of the physical attributes of the property, but rather are a paper product from a government program (like tax incentives) created to promote the construction of renewable energy facilities.
+As such, AMP accounts for its RECs as compensation to the owner/operator for the additional costs associated with a green power facility.
 In addition, RECs are not physically produced or generated.
 No costs are allocated to the RECs and therefore, while AMP tracks RECs earned, they have no carrying value on the balance sheet.